42° 21' 49.0356'' N / 71° 3' 13.3884'' W

 Paul Revere House

-The Paul Revere Memorial Association actively preserves and interprets two of Boston’s oldest homes.
+The Paul Revere Memorial Association actively preserves downtown Boston’s oldest home.
+Built in 1680, the Paul Revere House has witnessed over 300 years of North End history, and been home to hundreds of people, including Puritan shipping merchant Robert Howard, the legendary patriot Paul Revere and his family, and many sailors and recent immigrants to Boston throughout the 1800s.
 We provide our increasingly diverse audience with remarkable educational experiences based on historical issues and social history themes relevant to our site, our neighborhood, and Boston from the 17th through the early 20th century.

 Site Program Offerings